marabesi/php-import-checker/README.md

 ## Changelog

+### 0.1.6

+- Automatically run the ext when change the active file or opening it in the editor

 ### 0.1.5

 - The extension add and removes the highlight from a file once the imported class is used in the code ([#9](https://github.com/marabesi/php-import-checker/issues/9)).
 Previously the user would have to close the file and open again so the extension would highlight the correct imports.